-The fair values of the Company's financial assets and liabilities approximate the carrying amounts.
+The fair values of the Company's financial assets and liabilities measured at amortized cost approximate their carrying amounts.

 Financial instruments measured at fair value are classified into one of three levels in the fair value hierarchy according to the relative reliability of the inputs used to estimate the fair values.
 The three levels of the fair value hierarchy are: